zty0510/Final_Project/docs/README.part4.md

 * **Code and Report Due**: 10:00 am, December 30, 2020, China Standard Time
 * **Face to Face Check**: TBD

 This week, we are going to visualize the data you crawled from FlightRadar24/FlightAware.
-Python and many third-party packages of it provide many excellent tools for you to do data processing and draw plots. `numpy` and `matplotlib` are the most used two of all available.
-In this part, you are going to utilize those two tools to do data aggregation over the data you crawled and display the result in plots in a web page on your web server in real time.
+Python provides a lot of useful tools for data processing and visualization. `numpy` and `matplotlib` are often used for these tasks.
+In this part, you are going to utilize those two tools to do data aggregation and display the result in plots on a web page on your web server in real time.

 ## Before You Start